cicsdev/cics-java-liberty-springboot-asynchronous/README.md

 1. Ensure the web application started successfully in Liberty by checking for msg `CWWKT0016I` in the Liberty messages.log:

     - `A CWWKT0016I: Web application available (default_host): http://myzos.mycompany.com:httpPort/cics-java-liberty-springboot-asynchronous-0.1.0`
-    - `I SRVE0292I: Servlet Message - [com.ibm.cicsdev.springboot.asynchronous-0.1.0]:.Initializing Spring embedded WebApplicationContext`
+    - `I SRVE0292I: Servlet Message - [cics-java-liberty-springboot-asynchronous-0.1.0]:.2 Spring WebApplicationInitializers detected on classpath`

-2. Copy the context root from message CWWKT0016I along with the REST service suffix 'springCICSAsynTest' into the browser  e.g.  `http://myzos.mycompany.com:httpPort/com.ibm.cicsdev.springboot.asynchronous-0.1.0/springCICSAsynTest`.
+2. Copy the context root from message CWWKT0016I along with the REST service suffix 'test' into the browser  e.g.  `http://myzos.mycompany.com:httpPort/cics-java-liberty-springboot-asynchronous-0.1.0/test`.

-3. If successful, the application will run two methods asynchronously.
-You can check the output from these asynchronous methods by viewing the TSQ called SPAYCICS (SPring Boot AYsynchronous).
-One way to achieve this is through the CICS command "CEBR SPAYCICS".
-You should see two entries:  `"Hello AsyncService2 from Spring Boot."`  `"Hello AsyncService1 from Spring Boot."`
+3. If successful, the application will spawn 10 asynchronous requests (5 to each of two services).
+You can check the output from these asynchronous methods by viewing the TSQ called SPRINGTHREADS and/or messages.log.
+One way to achieve this is through the CICS command "CEBR SPRINGTHREADS".
+You should see a number of entries (one per thread) for each of the two services (methods) we call:  `"Task <number>: Hello from asynchronous service<no>(<thread>)"`.
+Although each service is spawned 5 times in round-robin fashion the execute of those services is asynchronous and on separate CICS-enabled threads - so the TSQ writes will be of an unpredictable order.

 ## License
-This project is licensed under [Apache License Version 2.0](LICENSE).
+This project is licensed under [Eclipse Public License - v 2.0](LICENSE).